reebalazs/SlickGrid-bootstrap/README.md

     $ export PATH=$PWD/node_modules/.bin:$PATH

+Following this, you will be able to execute the installed commands `grunt`, `bower`, and so on, without specifying their exact execution path each time.

+#### Local package binaries

 Due to the way npm works, this directory will only hold the executables from those packages that were pulled in as a dependancy from our package, and have not been previously installed.
-If you have previously installed some package, it will be where you have installed it, and it will only be executable if you have made it so (globally installed modules are in the global system path, locally installed modules will be in their respective `.bin` directories.)
-If you have not done anything special with your NODE_PATH, and followed the above instrucions to delete the 'node_modules' directory initially, tthen his should not be a concern for you.
+If you have previously installed some package, it will be where you have installed it, and it will only be executable if you have made it so (globally installed modules are in the global system path, locally installed modules will be in their respective `.bin` directories, and should have been added to the path previously.)
+This should not normally be a concern for you, but may be the reason for not being to able to execute binaries provided by some package that otherwise is installed correctly.

 ### Installing front-end components